-Case study: elementary school located in Polykastro (Greece, cfa zone), was adopted.
-The building presents a primary energy consumption of 628.5 kWh/m and energy performance rank of G. Some passive measures as external thermal insulation, new windows and doors with double glazing and metallic insulated frame, and the installation of PVs. were adopted.
-The results show that, the reduction percentage of electricity consumption was 77,65% with a PV installed power equal to 5,0 kWp.
-In addition, the primary energy consumption was reduced to 92.07 kWh/m and the new energy performance rank is B [1].
+Case study: elementary school located in Polykastro (Thessaloniki, Greece, cfa zone).
+It is characterised by no envelope insulation and not insulated openings with single glazing and metallic frame.
+The building with these features presents a primary energy consumption of 628.5 kWh/m2 and energy performance ranked as G. The building was retrofitted adopting some passive measures, such as external thermal insulation, new windows and doors with double glazing and metallic insulated frame, shading overhangs above south orientation openings, and the installation of electricity and thermal energy production from RES.
+The results show that, after the application of the passive solutions, the percentage of electricity consumption reduction was 77,65% with a PV installed power equal to 5,0 kWp.
+In addition, the primary energy consumption was reduced to 92.07 kWh/m2 and the new energy performance is ranked as B [1].